-With the listing of three strata-titled commercial and retail assets, Goldfields Group and The Schachter Group are ready to check out of a high-profile redevelopment of a former Cheltenham factory.
+With the listing of three strata-titled commercial and retail assets, Goldfields Group and The Schachter Group are ready to check out a redevelopment of Cheltenham’s high profile former Arnos factory.

-For decades prior, the land at 1228 Nepean Highway accommodated the headquarters (pictured, left) of office product manufacturing group Arnos, which is now based in nearby Keysborough.
+For decades prior, 1228 Nepean Highway was the headquarters of office product manufacturing supplier Arnos, which is now at nearby Keysborough.

-This pocket of Cheltenham, around the corner of Centre Dandenong Road and near the Charman Road retail strip, has seen solid investment, and a wave of development, recently.
+This pocket of Cheltenham, near the Centre Dandenong and Charman road intersection, has seen major investment and development recently.

-Cheltenham is about 21 kilometres south of the CBD abutting the blue-ribbon bayside suburbs of Sandringham, Black Rock, Beaumaris, Mentone and Parkdale.
+Cheltenham is about 21 kilometres south of the city.

-Melbourne Acquisitions is marketing the three commercial and retail premises at The Village Cheltenham via auction and private sale.
+Melbourne Acquisitions is marketing The Village Cheltenham properties via auction and private sale.

-Ten months ago, Goldfields paid another local developer, Fridcorp, about $50 million for an office at 627 Chapel Street, South Yarra.
+Ten months ago, Goldfields paid Fridcorp c$50 million for an office investment with development upside at 627 Chapel Street, South Yarra.